 She describes a devoted father and a sensitive, charismatic individual, although she admits even those closest to him were fearful of him.

 North Korean media depicted him as a national hero, whose birth to the country's founder, Kim Il-sung, was marked by a double rainbow and a bright star.

-Now in her mid-60s, she has held a wide range of important Workers' Party positions including being a member of the all-powerful Central Committee.
+She has held a wide range of important Workers' Party positions including being a member of the all-powerful Central Committee.

-Kim Jong-nam is Kim Jong-il's eldest son.
+Kim Jong-nam was Kim Jong-il's eldest son.

-His chances of succession appeared to be ruined when, in 2001, Japanese officials caught him trying to sneak into Japan using a false passport.
+But his chances of succession appeared to be ruined when, in 2001, Japanese officials caught him trying to sneak into Japan using a false passport.
 He told officials that he was planning to visit Tokyo Disneyland.

 Some analysts argued that he may have been forgiven by his father, as there is precedent for the regime reinstating disgraced figures after a period of atonement.
 Confucian tradition also favours the oldest son.

 But in a rare interview in 2009, Kim Jong-nam said he had 'no interest' in succeeding his father.

 In February 2017, Kim Jong-nam died in mysterious circumstances in Malaysia.

 Kim Sul-song is Kim Jong-il's daughter born to his first wife, Kim Young-sook.